Hatemhusnieh/City-Explorer/README.md

 1. identify the parts in the API URL that need to be changed in the `GET API link` to be useful
 1. create functions to change the API parts.
 1. render your app
+1. connect thr front end to NETLIFY.com
+1. connect the Back-End to HEROKU.com

 ## Architecture
 - react library